jirau/simple-api/README.md

 ![image](./images/toolchain-config1.png)
 1. Next, provide an existing IBM Cloud API key or create a new key [(link to instructions)](https://cloud.ibm.com/docs/account?topic=account-userapikey).
 You can also create a new key in this screen by clicking the **| New+ |** button.
 ![image](./images/toolchain-config2.png)
-1. Next, select the region of the container registry you intent to use (the container registry location can be different than your ISK cluster location) [see registry getting started](https://cloud.ibm.com/docs/Registry?topic=Registry-getting-started)
+1. Next, select the region of the container registry you intent to use (the container registry location can be different than your IKS cluster location) [see registry getting started](https://cloud.ibm.com/docs/Registry?topic=Registry-getting-started)
 ![image](./images/toolchain-config3.png)
 1. Next, select a valid registry namespace where you would like to have the toolchain upload the simple-api Docker image after the build process.
 1. Next, ensure the cluster region, resource group, and cluster name all match your target cluster.